(Written for Beamly)

 1. Tiffany’s Death

 1998 saw one of the most memorable deaths in Eastenders as Martine McCutcheon’s Tiffany Mitchell was killed under the wheels of Frank Butcher’s car just outside of The Vic on New Year’s Eve.
 It was a sad moment as Tiffany had just found out about husband Grant’s affair with her own mother, after he had told her that she was leaving with their daughter, Courtney.
 Running into the street to get her daughter back, Tiffany was tragically run over and later died in hospital from a blood clot.

 The death of Jamie Mitchell is one of the most memorable Christmas story line, for me.
 I remember my whole family sat around the TV in 2002, frantically waiting to see if he would survive.
 In the arms of his on-off fiancee Sonia, Jamie died from spleen damage after being accidentally run over by Martin.

 3. Pauline’s Death

 Another big Christmas death in Eastenders was that of Pauline Fowler in 2006.
 Beginning another never-ending murder plot, Pauline collapsed under the Square’s Christmas tree, next to her Arthur’s bench.
-The cause of death was a brain hemorrhage, but the question of who caused the hemorrhage went on.
+The cause of death was a brain haemorrhage, but the question of who caused the haemorrhage went on.